-While plenty of the dishes will change with the seasons, the Supergilda ($5) is a staple built on pan con tomate , crostini rubbed with rubbed with raw garlic and slathered with pressed cured tomato.
+While plenty of the dishes will change with the seasons, the Supergilda ($5) is a staple built on pan con tomate , crostini rubbed with raw garlic and slathered with pressed cured tomato.
 It's then topped with a tower of olives, anchovy fillet and escabeche sardines.

 A salad of endives and trevisso ($14) tossed in a creamy valdeon (Spanish blue cheese) dressing comes paired with smoked almonds and fresh pear.
 Similar to the approach at the bar, the ingredients seem light and simple but they pack bold flavours.